Nazanin1369/LaneLinesDetection/report.md

-  2. **Pixle Filtering**
+  2. **Pixel Filtering**
-  As an enhancement here we also can identify only pixles with white or yellow color which helps out to filter out more pixles.
+  As an enhancement here we also can identify only pixels with white or yellow color which helps out to filter out more pixels.

   ```python
     def select_white_yellow(image):